pillarwallet/pillarwallet/README.md

 ### Reactotron
 Install [Reactotron](https://github.com/infinitered/reactotron) for your specific platform ([here's the download page](https://github.com/infinitered/reactotron/releases))

-Start your application an open Reactotron, that's it!
+Start your application and open Reactotron, that's it!

 There's one change, instead of adding `console.log('something to log')` you should use `Reactotron.log('something to log')`